 - breathing difficulties

-- pneumonia, severe acute respiratory syndrome, kidney failure and even death (occurring mostly to elderly infected persons)
+- pneumonia, severe acute respiratory syndrome, kidney failure, and even death (mainly occurring in elderly infected persons)

 Coronavirus has become officially a pandemic which the World Health Organization (WHO) defines as “the worldwide spread of new disease.”

-How to prevent Coronavirus: guidelines to deal with COVID-19
+How to prevent Coronavirus: guidelines for dealing with COVID-19

 - Wash your hands regularly

-- Keep your distance when you are in public
+- Keep your distance when you are in the public

 - Avoiding touching your face, eyes, nose, and mouth